zhac311/CS1999-buggy-race-editor/README.md

 subsequent python commands operate within the scope of this environment (instead of your whole machine).

-Activate the virtual environment:
+Activate the virtual environment.
+On Windows, do:

+    .\venv\Scripts\activate

+On Linux or Mac:

     source venv/bin/activate

-Next, install the Flask library.
-Because you activated `venv` Flask will be installed in this virtual environment:
+Next, install the libraries the app needs.
+Because you activated `venv`, they will be installed in this virtual environment:

-    pip install -U flask
+    pip install -r requirements.txt

 Finally, set up the database: